gaeljacquin/gaeljacquin/README.md

 ---

 **_<div align="center">_**
-#### A non-exhaustive list of tools and technologies I use/want to learn/wouldn't mind picking up
+#### A non-exhaustive list of tools and technologies I use/want to learn
 **_</div>_**

 <div align="center" style="margin-bottom: 30px;">